fruvs/Copycord/README.md

 > - Slash commands and community server features
 > - Clone entire channel message history ✨🆕
 > - Scrape the host server member list and output a file containing all member IDs ✨🆕
+> - Get notified when someone joins any server your account is in✨🆕

 ## How It Works